Arosa resort guide - a general overview

 - Charm factor

 - Fine dinning

 - Few queues

 Most are located in the hotels and many are very good, but do not have alot of charm.
 Hotel Arenwald is renowned for it cheesy specialities!
 Our favourite is the Stuva Cuolm.
 This shack-like building may not look appealing from the outside, but don't be put off as this has been Arosa's most popular restaurant for many years.
 The Italian cuisine is exceptional and the atmosphere is fun and friendly.

 Arosa Mountain Restaurants

 There is quite a bit of choice, many with sunbeds so you can lounge whilst dining.
 Carmennahutte is the best for this and has delicious food and plently of space.
-Alpenblick is also a favourite with readers as is the Hornli-Hutte where the traditional dishes are prepared daily and the desserts are to die for.
+Alpenblick is anoter favourite as is the Hornli-Hutte where the traditional dishes are prepared daily and the desserts are to die for.
 The Heimeli mountain restaurant tucked away in the Sapun area is great for a fondu.